udos86/ng-dynamic-forms/README.md

 ng2 Dynamic Forms is a rapid form development library based on the official Angular 2 [**dynamic forms cookbook**](https://angular.io/docs/ts/latest/cookbook/dynamic-form.html).
-It simplifies all the hard work of implementing handcrafted Angular 2 forms by building upon a layer of descriptive object models.
+It simplifies all the hard work of implementing reactive Angular 2 forms by building upon a layer of straightforward object models.

 It also provides a flexible system of dynamic UI components with out of the box support for **[Bootstrap](http://getbootstrap.com)**, **[Foundation](http://foundation.zurb.com/)**, **[Angular 2 Material](https://github.com/angular/material2)** and more.